Coconut Oil Health Benefits and Side Effects

 Even buying them for home cooking is no better since they’re smoking points are very low, which makes them easy to burn.

 The American Heart Association and the public health advocates claim that these are better alternatives for improving your heart health.

-Refined vs Virgin vs Organic Coconut Oil?
+Refined vs Extra Virgin vs Organic Coconut Oil

 It’s made in many different ways, regular refined coconut oil and its virgin counterpart both carrying different results, it’s better to opt into the virgin coconut oil option.
-The actual difference between virgin and extra virgin coconut oil is nothing as the only difference is a play on their branding.
+Avoid refined and hydrogenated coconut oil.

 The real difference you should be thinking about is between refined versus the virgin alternative.
 Made from Copra, which is the dried coconut kernel being pressed, extracting and refining the extracted oil.

-It's then bleached and deodorized to make it suitable for consumption; This would be the lower quality option since it’s lacking any levels of medium chain triglycerides.
+The unrefined coconut oil is then bleached and deodorized to make it suitable for consumption.
+This would be the lower quality option since it’s lacking any healthy triglycerides and saturated fats.

 These will be the ones that you’ll usually find in major supermarkets and stores being relatively cheap, close enough to canola oil.

 Since the structure of coconut milk is more sensitive compared to the coconut kernel, the smoking point for organic virgin coconut oil sits at 350°F.

-Coconut oil is regarded as being a top tier food product.
+A good quality coconut oil is very healthy and nutritious, being regarded as being a top tier food product.
 The list of coconut oil applications can go on, from physical uses, cooking applications, to helping you lose weight.

-When you’re able to get canola oil for just over 1.50$ per liter compared to coconut butter and oil price average of 20$ per liter, it’s easy to see why the difference in consumption is so massive.
+When you’re able to get canola oil for just over 1.50$ per liter compared to coconut oil or coconut butter who’re both priced at an average of 20$ per liter, it’s easy to see why the difference in consumption is so massive.

-It’s always recommended to get the highest quality coconut oil that you can, a few great selling points on a good quality oil you should look for is having it be cold pressed, organic, virgin, and have no artificial preservatives or additives.
+It’s always recommended to get the highest quality coconut oil that you can, a few great selling points on a good quality oil you should look for is having it be cold-pressed, organic, virgin, and have no artificial preservatives or additives.

-If it’s your only choice of cooking oil at home, then you have to substitute it for some other cooking oil and reduce your intake to about 2 tablespoons of coconut oil to no more than 3 tbsp's per day.
+If it’s your only choice of cooking oil at home, then you have to substitute it for some other cooking oil and reduce your intake to about 2 tablespoons of coconut oil to no more than 3 tablespoons per day.

-Coconut Oil Benefits
+Coconut Oil Health Benefits

-Coconut oil has a lot of amazing health benefits stemming from all of it’s healthy fats such as, saturated fat, lauric acid, unsaturated fats, and medium-chain fatty acids.
-These applications can range from physical body care applications, raising good hdl cholesterol, to internal organ health.
+These applications can range from physical body care applications, raising good (HDL) cholesterol, to internal organ health.

 It has usually been processed with high heats and chemical reactions to get a refined product, this kills a lot of its antioxidants.

 The refining process takes away the taste and smell of coconut and makes the hardened oil have a thick white color, instead of a clear white.

-1. Virgin Coconut Oil Improves Hair and Skin Health
+1. Improves Hair and Skin Health

-Its antibacterial properties help fight against dry skin, eczema, and other fungal related issues like candida albicans (yeast infections).
-Also increases and enhances our outer skin cell health and helps reduce inflammation.
+It has antibacterial properties that help fight against dry skin, eczema, and other fungal related issues like candida albicans (yeast infections) and staphylococcus aureus (causes lung and respiratory disease).

 It’ll also help by burning fat by increasing your basal metabolic rate (BMR) by removing excess stress on your pancreas since it’s much easier to digest than conventional cooking oils.

 The healthy fatty acid levels help minimize the severity of many common skin conditions such as dryness, eczema, dandruff, and dermatitis.

 The antioxidants also help with reducing stress, reducing cortisol (stress hormone) levels can aid by further balancing your blood sugar and maximizes the belly fat burning hormonal effects.

-3. Helps Maintain Oral Health and Can Whiten Teeth
+3. Maintain Oral Health and Whitens Teeth

 The antimicrobial effects of its MCFAs help stick and neutralize the bacteria in your mouth.
 This helps heal your gums, repair tooth decay and damage.

 Removing excess bacteria around your mouth can start to whiten your teeth and decreases your risk of gingivitis, gum disease, cavities, and even oral cancer.

 4. Reduces LDL and Increases HDL Cholesterol Levels

 A study and research paper at Harvard Medical School states that the healthy fats found in coconut oil help raise the levels of good HDL cholesterol in your blood and decreases LDL cholesterol.

 5. Strengthens Your Immune System

 It’s saturated fats help coat your digestive tract and clear up any bacteria or fungi that can hurt your digestive system.

 This benefits and improves your digestion by increasing absorption rates of vitamins, essential minerals, and amino acids.
-The fats help you absorb fat soluble vitamins such as A, D, E, K, as well as Calcium and Magnesium.
+The fats help you absorb fat-soluble vitamins such as A, D, E, K, as well as Calcium and Magnesium.

-6. Helps Prevent The Risk Of Alzheimer’s Disease
+6. Helps Prevent The Risk of Alzheimer’s Disease

 The healthy ketones released to your brain cells help with improving memory and reduce the rate of calcification of the brain.
 The brains in patients with Alzheimer’s can’t produce insulin to properly use glucose for energy, functions, or repairs.

 Ketones don’t require insulin to be metabolized which serves as a powerful energy source for the brain to help reduce damages.

 7. Detoxifies and Cleans Your Liver and Kidneys

-Coconuts' antibacterial properties help detoxify and clean your liver, which reduces your risk of contracting types of fatty liver disease, also called Hepatosteatosis.
+Coconut oil’s antibacterial properties help detoxify and clean your liver, which reduces your risk of contracting types of fatty liver disease, also called Hepatosteatosis.

 Most diseases are caused by the overgrowth of harmful bacteria and viruses, lauric acid makes your digestive system a hostile environment for bad bacteria growth.

 Even the coconut water helps hydrate and clean your kidneys.
 It helps flush away bacteria and can even help unlodge kidney stones.
 The antioxidants found in coconut oil can reduce inflammation and minimize Arthritis symptoms.